 "We conduct different types of academies in North County versus South Country versus West County because we are tightening the information sharing to the problems happening in each community," Vaughn said.

-Vaughn said Fitch met with Islamic Foundation members in West St. Louis County when a shooting at a Sikh temple in Oak Creek, WI, left seven people dead, including the suspected gunman.
-"He saw they were "nervous and anxious" to see a uniformed authority figure, and extended an invitation to open up more communications."
+Vaughn said Fitch met with Islamic Foundation members in West St. Louis County when a "He saw they were "nervous and anxious" to see a uniformed authority figure, and extended an invitation to open up more communications."

 See related article: West St. Louis County Reacts to Wisconsin Temple Deadly Shooting